 Core facilities support a wide variety of molecular biology projects.
 HiSeq 2500 and MiSeq high throughput sequencing equipment offers exome sequencing, RNA sequencing and ChIP-based sequencing.
 High throughput qPCR, SNP detection and targeted sequencing are also possible thanks to a Fluidigm Biomark.
 Additionally, protein and peptide mass spectrometry requirements are supported by a biological mass spectrometry facility that offers an array of qualitative and quantitative analyses.

 High Performance Computing (HPC) has become a pre-requisite for the proper exploitation of cancer genomics data, in part, a consequence of the high volumes of data produced by recent advances in deep sequencing, imaging, and tandem mass spectrometry (MS/MS).
-The Scientific Computing team supports translational cancer research, and has the specific purpose of providing a state-of-the-art HPC service and data management service.
+The Institute's Scientific Computing team supports translational cancer research, and has the specific purpose of providing a state-of-the-art HPC service and data management service.
 We are establishing a Cancer Genome Data Centre (CGDC), the most advanced High Performance Bio-Computing facility, to support the processing and interpretation of high throughput genomics data.